MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ### <a name="eavesdropping"></a>Espionagem
 A Espionagem pode ocorrer quando um atacante ganha acesso ao caminho dos dados na rede e tem a habilidade para monitorar e ler o tráfego.
 Isso também é chamado de bisbilhotar ou falsificar.
 Se o tráfego está no texto plano, o atacante pode lê-lo quando o atacante ganha acesso ao caminho.
 Um exemplo é um ataque realizado no controle de um router no caminho dos dados.

-SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
-TLS authenticates all parties and encrypts all traffic.
-This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.
+O SfBO usa o TLS mútuo (MTLS) para comunicações do servidor dentro do Microsoft 365 ou do Office 365 e do TLS dos clientes para o serviço, tornando difícil a realização desse ataque dentro do período de tempo durante o qual uma determinada conversa pode ser atacada.
+O TLS autentica todas as partes e criptografa todo o tráfego.
+Isso não impede a espionagem, mas o invasor não pode ler o tráfego, a menos que a criptografia seja quebrada.

 O protocolo de ativação é usado para fins de mídia em tempo real.
 O protocolo de ativação não obriga o tráfego a ser criptografado e as informações que ele está enviando são protegidas pela integridade da mensagem.
 Embora ele esteja aberto para espionagem, as informações que ele está enviando (ou seja, endereços IP e porta) podem ser extraídas diretamente simplesmente examinando os endereços de origem e de destino dos pacotes.
 O serviço SfBO garante que os dados sejam válidos verificando a integridade da mensagem usando a chave derivada de alguns itens, incluindo uma senha de ativação, que nunca é enviada em texto não criptografado.
 O SRTP é usado para tráfego de mídia e também é criptografado.

-### <a name="identity-spoofing-ip-address-spoofing"></a>Falsificação de ID (endereço de IP de Falsificação)
+### <a name="identity-spoofing-ip-address-spoofing"></a>Falsificação de identidade (falsificação de endereço IP)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following:
 - Conexões configuradas que suportam apenas o Protocolo de Controle de Transmissão (TCP) (o que não é recomendado, porque as comunicações do TCP são descriptografadas).
 - Marque os endereços de IP daquelas conexões como hosts confiáveis.

 This is less of a problem for Transport Layer Security (TLS) connections, as TLS authenticates all parties and encrypts all traffic.
 Using TLS prevents an attacker from performing IP address spoofing on a specific connection (for example, mutual TLS connections).
 But an attacker could still spoof the address of the DNS server that SfBO uses.
 However, because authentication in SfBO is performed with certificates, an attacker would not have a valid certificate required to spoof one of the parties in the communication.

-### <a name="man-in-the-middle-attack"></a>Ataque a intermediário
+### <a name="man-in-the-middle-attack"></a>Ataque man-in-the-middle
 A man-in-the-middle attack occurs when an attacker reroutes communication between two users through the attacker’s computer without the knowledge of the two communicating users.
 The attacker can monitor and read the traffic before sending it on to the intended recipient.
 Each user in the communication unknowingly sends traffic to and receives traffic from the attacker, all while thinking they are communicating only with the intended user.
 This can happen if an attacker can modify Active Directory Domain Services to add his or her server as a trusted server or modify Domain Name System (DNS) to get clients to connect through the attacker on their way to the server.

 Um ataque a intermediários também pode ocorrer com o tráfego de mídia entre dois clientes, com a diferença que, no SfBO, os fluxos de compartilhamento ponto a ponto de áudio, vídeo e aplicativos são criptografados com SRTP usando chaves criptográficas negociadas entre os pares por meio do protocolo SIP (Session Initiation Protocol) no TLS.

-### <a name="rtp-replay-attack"></a>Ataque por Repetição RTP
+### <a name="rtp-replay-attack"></a>Ataque de reprodução de RTP
 A replay attack occurs when a valid media transmission between two parties is intercepted and retransmitted for malicious purposes.
 SfBO uses SRTP in conjunction with a secure signaling protocol that protects transmissions from replay attacks by enabling the receiver to maintain an index of already received RTP packets and compare each new packet with those already listed in the index.

-### <a name="spim"></a>Spim
+### <a name="spim"></a>SPIM
 Spim é uma mensagem instantânea comercial não solicitada ou pedidos de inscrição de presença.
 Embora não seja por si só um comprometimento da rede, é, no mínimo, irritante, pois pode reduzir a disponibilidade e a produção de recursos e levar a um comprometimento da rede.
 Um exemplo disso é quando os usuários fazem "spimming" uns para os outros, por meio de envios de solicitações.
 Os usuários podem bloquear uns aos outros para evitar isso, mas com a federação, se um ataque spim coordenado for estabelecido, isso poderá ser difícil de superar, a não ser que você desabilite a federação do parceiro.

 ### <a name="viruses-and-worms"></a>Vírus e Worms